-This label is positioned on the LH and RH side cover.
+This label is positioned on the side cover of the LH and RH cowl.

-- To prevent serious personal injury or death keep clear of machine swing radius. - ▲ Do not deface or remove this label from the machine.
+- ▲ To prevent serious personal injury or death keep clear of machine swing radi- - ♠ Do not deface or remove this label from the machine.

-11) STAY FIX (item 14)
+10) STAY FIX (item 14)

-This label is positioned on the LH and RH side cover, RH side of the MCV box and engine hood.
+This label is positioned on the side cover of the LH and RH cowl.

-- ▲ Be sure to fix the stay when the door needs to be opened. - ▲ A door which is not fixed in the fully closed or open position (via stay) can suddenly move causing severe personal injury or death.
+- A Be sure to fix the stay when the door needs to be opened. - A door which is not fixed in the fully closed or open position (via stay) can suddenly move causing severe personal injury or death.